paciorek/future-kubernetes/README.md

 ## How it works (information for developers)

- 1. By default, the future package uses ssh to start each R worker process and set up a socket connection between the worker and the master R process.
+ 1. By default, the future package uses ssh to start each R worker process and set up a socket connection between the worker and the main R process.
  While it's probably possible use SSH between Kubernetes pods, it's most natural to have Kubernetes start the R workers, starting one R worker in each 'worker' pod that it starts.
 The use of `makeClusterPSOCK` does not try to start the R workers, but rather allows connections with the workers that are already running.

 2. The pods run a [modified version](https://github.com/paciorek/future-kubernetes-docker) of the Rocker RStudio docker image.
 The modification installs the `future` package (plus the `future.apply` and `doFuture` packages).
 In addition an R function (`setup_kube`) is inserted into the system `Rprofile.site` file, allowing Kubernetes  to install additional R packages.